Forgot your username or password?

 Explore the impact of design over AIGA’s first century—and beyond—on the interactive 100 Years of Design site.
 Your perspective is key to making this project a true reflection of design’s past, present and future: add your favorite examples of design excellence.

 February 19–April 4, 2014This exhibition at the AIGA National Design Center in New York City celebrates AIGA's rich history and vibrant future through a timeless design icon: the chair.
 Inspired by the fact that AIGA’s earliest members purchased their own Windsor-style chairs for meetings and events, AIGA chapters were invited to customize chairs to represent the creative diversity of our community, which are featured in the exhibition.
 Learn more.

-Friday, April 25, 2014The AIGA Centennial Gala will honor the distinguished practitioners, educators and role models whose creativity, intelligence, perception and skill have inspired and shaped the entire design profession.
+Friday, April 25, 2014The AIGA Centennial Gala will honor 24 distinguished practitioners, educators and role models whose creativity, intelligence, perception and skill have inspired and shaped the entire design profession.
 Learn more.

-April 23–June 18, 2014This exhibition, organized by Monotype for the AIGA National Design Center in New York City, celebrates typeface designs, their artists and the tools and resources used to create fonts over the last 100 years.
-The “Century” exhibition will be the hub of two months of presentations, lectures, workshops and receptions in New York City.
+May 1–July 31, 2014This exhibition, organized by Monotype for the AIGA National Design Center in New York City, celebrates typeface designs, their artists and the tools and resources used to create fonts over the last 100 years.
+The “Century” exhibition will be the hub of a series of presentations, lectures, workshops and receptions in New York City.

 Through January 18, 2015

 The Denver Art Museum presents an installation of 35 contemporary posters in the exhibition “Drawn to Action: Posters from the AIGA Design Archives.”
 Culled from the AIGA Design Archives at the Denver Art Museum, “Drawn to Action” invites visitors to discover how design can be an extraordinary tool for change and reconsider their own opinions on a broad range of issues.